Rushi2497/All_About_Movies/README.md

 ### Sentiment Analysis

 Ratings give us an objective benchmark for movies, but as humans we need a subjctive ground to properly judge it.
 The best way to do that is using sentiment analysis.
 This section calculates the sentiment of the top IMDb reviews of a movie scraped from the IMDb website using **requests** and **BeautifulSoup module**.
 Then it calculates the overall sentiment based on the positive reviews and total number of reviews on the first page of IMDb user reviews.
-The first page has the most helpful reviews as per IMDb's sorting of reviwes by relevence.
+The first page has the most helpful reviews as per IMDb's sorting of reviews by relevence.

 Below are preprocessing steps I did to train my ML model which predicts the sentiment of user reviews:
 1. Text cleaning - Involves removing non-word characters and punctuation